kristenjacobs/polibot/README.md

 ```

 Note: This opens UDP traffic on port 8472, thus allowing the encapsulated
-fannel traffic between nodes in the cluster.
+flannel traffic between nodes in the cluster.

-### To Install Kubernetes (On masters and slaves)
+### To Install Kubernetes (On Masters and Slaves)

 ```
 sudo su -